 Do a Road Trip

-End the Days with these Sunsets
+End the Days With These Sunsets

-If you enjoy watching sunsets plan in some time at Lake Thun – it is by far the best way to end the day.
+If you enjoy watching sunsets, plan some time at Lake Thun – it is by far the best way to end the day.
 There is even a sunset boat cruise on Lake Thun in the summer months.Harder Kulm is also a popular place to watch the sunset, but so are Leissigen or Beatenberg station.
 I also heard about beautiful sunsets in Wengen, Faulhorn mountain peak (which comes with a hike, though), or Iseltwald at Lake Brienz.

 GENERAL TRAVEL TIPS FOR INTERLAKEN

-How to Get Around
+How to Get Around Interlaken

-Where to Stay / Best Hotels
+Where to Stay / Best Hotels in Interlaken

 Interlaken is home to some amazing hotels – amazing and expensive.
 I have a detailed accommodation guide for Interlaken but find some tips below.

-I have always traveled solo to Interlaken (sometimes accompanied by my little dog) and never, ever felt unsafe.
-Keep valuables close to you and you should be fine!
+I have always traveled solo to Interlaken (sometimes accompanied by my little dog) and never felt unsafe.
+Keep valuables close to you, and you should be good to go!

-CONCLUSION: THINGS TO DO IN INTERLAKEN
+FINAL THOUGHTS ON THINGS TO DO IN INTERLAKEN

 As a regular visitor to the region of Interlaken, I have had the chance to make some incredible memories.

-I am well aware, that actually experiencing all the top things to do inInterlaken as described above would take weeks and it would also cost a lot of money.
-While we not always can do all the “top things”, I hope you have found a few Interlaken activities for your budget and your fitness level.
+I am well aware that experiencing all the “best things to do in Interlaken” as described above would take weeks, and it would also cost a lot of money.
+While we cannot always do all the “top things,” I hope this has helped you find a few Interlaken activities for your budget and fitness level.